 Dodger Stadium

-blankDodger Stadium in Los Angeles has only been home to the Dodgers team for a little over fifty years.
+Dodger Stadium in Los Angeles has only been home to the Dodgers team since 1962.
 Here’s how the Brooklyn team moved from Ebbets Field to a new city and a new field in Chavez Ravine.

-Brooklyn Dodgers Move to L.A.
+The Dodgers Move to L.A.
+Before the Stadium Was Built

-When the stadium was completed in 1962, it was home for both the Dodgers and a newly-formed major league team, the Los Angeles Angels (who referred to it as Chavez Ravine until 1965 when the Angels moved to Orange County and became the California Angels; in 2005 taking on the name of Los Angeles Angels of Anaheim).
-From that time on, the stadium has been Dodger Stadium.
-It is known for its immaculate grooming and its beautiful views of downtown, the Elysian Hills and the San Gabriel Mountains.
+When the stadium at Chavez Ravine was completed in 1962, it was home for both the Dodgers and a newly-formed major league team, the Los Angeles Angels.
+The Angels refused to call it Dodger Stadium and referred to it as Chavez Ravine until 1965 when the Angels moved to Orange County and became the California Angels.
+In 2005, they changed their name again, calling themselves Los Angeles Angels of Anaheim).

 Dodger Stadium is the third oldest ballpark in the Major League (Fenway and Wrigley are older) and it is the largest in seating capacity.

-The Dodgers have always been a quality team and several former Dodgers are in the Hall of Fame: Sandy Koufax, outfielder Duke Snider, pitchers Don Drysdale and Don Sutton, and managers Walter Alston and Tommy Lasorda.
+The Dodgers have always been a quality team.
+Several former Dodgers are in the Hall of Fame: Sandy Koufax, outfielder Duke Snider, pitchers Don Drysdale and Don Sutton, and managers Walter Alston and Tommy Lasorda.
+This year the team added baseball superstar Shohei Ohtani to their roster, so it’s only fittng that they will play in the 2024 World Series.

 Share with Others!